How much marijuana do I use in my cooking?

 Should you discover a given batch of any recipe is stronger than you want it to be, don’t discard it!
 The remedy is simple, consume a smaller portion next time in order to adjust the dosage downward.

-After taking Cheri’s easy Marijuana Edibles Dosing class there will be no need to fear the edibles you are eating are too strong…or too weak.
+After taking my free Marijuana Edibles Dosing class there will be no need to fear the edibles you are eating are too strong…or too weak.
 You will know in advance how what dose each serving contains.